lepompiste/Leloux/README.md

 By default, components are mounted to the MOUNTPOINT, but you can make it just rendered to preserve performances, by changing `l.routes.mount` to `false`.

-You can also change the symbols of routes (default "#!") and parameter (default "!")
+You can also change the symbols of routes (default "#!") and parameter (default "!").

+All those parameters have to be changed (or not) before the call to `l.routes.def`